-- Normally, the dance executive exercises leadership in program evaluation and planning, encourages faculty development, and promotes among all faculty and staff a spirit of responsibility, understanding, and cooperation. - The dance executive should nurture an environment that contributes to the dance unit's pursuit of its artistic, intellectual, and educational purposes. - c.
-Written descriptions of governance and administrative relationships should be publicly available
+- a.
+Normally, the dance executive exercises leadership in program evaluation and planning, encourages faculty development, and promotes among all faculty and staff a spirit of responsibility, understanding, and cooperation. - b.
+The dance executive should nurture an environment that contributes to the dance unit's pursuit of its artistic, intellectual, and educational purposes. - c.
+Normally, the dance executive participates in considerations and decision-making processes related to the dance program. - d.
+Written descriptions of governance and administrative relationships should be publicly available.